apache/linkis-website/docs/user-guide/udf.md

 After sharing, the shared user can find it in "Shared Function", check the load and use it.

-## 5 Introduction of other functions
+## 5.Introduction of other functions
 ### 5.1 UDF handover

 For example, when the user leaves the company, it may be necessary to hand over personal udf to others.
 Click the Handover button, select your handover object, and click OK.